flopraden/ODS-KSK-rollover-DLV/README.md

   $INCLUDE /Path/to/save/the/DLV/cookie/dlv.$D.dns

+* auto-remove-recheck-key:
+  * enum all DNSSEC domain in OpenDNSSEC and remove old KEY from DLV
+  * re-create DLV cookies in DNS and ask for re-check

 TODO:

-    * Test it in real environment
+    * Test all script in real environment